-71. To achieve strategic outcome 2 it will be necessary to capitalize on the potential of Kenya's young population while addressing the challenges of high unemployment among young people, an ageing farming population and growing reliance on markets for access to food, including in urban areas.
-A package of interventions along the food production, transformation and consumption chain will seeks to build the resilience of food-insecure communities by unlocking the potential of Kenyan food systems.
-Leveraging WFP's extensive field presence and capacities for reaching the most vulnerable populations, and in close collaboration with the Government and partners including the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD), integrated and equitable solutions will be developed and modelled for adoption and scaling up by the Government, the private sector and civil society.
+- 71. To achieve strategic outcome 2 it will be necessary to capitalize on the potential of Kenya's young population while addressing the challenges of high youth unemployment, an ageing farming population, growing reliance on markets for access to food in urban and rural areas and climate-related threats to the natural resources on which smallholder farmers and pastoralists rely.
+Based on national and local assessments of vulnerability to climate shocks, and in line with the priorities of the food and nutrition security commitment of the Government's Big Four agenda, a package of interventions along the food production, transformation and consumption chain will seek to build the resilience of food-insecure communities by unlocking the potential of Kenyan food systems. - 72.
+In line with the "leave no one behind" agenda, WFP will leverage its extensive field presence and capacities for reaching the most vulnerable populations, which are frequently excluded from development programmes and opportunities.
+Special consideration will be given to the needs of individuals with disabilities.
+By adopting a food systems approach, WFP will engage in new strategic partnerships with the Government, the private sector and partners including the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD), offering integrated and equitable solutions to smallholder producers, processors, retailers and consumers.
+Through such multifaceted support, households and communities will develop the capacity to move away from WFP-supported assistance and to take advantage of development opportunities, including in the private sector, with a view to achieving resilient self-sufficiency.
+Activities under this strategic outcome will be developed and modelled for adoption and scaling up by the Government, the private sector and civil society.

-72. Strategic outcome 2 focuses on resilience, is aligned with WFP Strategic Result 4 and SDG target 2.4 and contributes to the achievement of SDGs 1, 3, 5, 9 and 10.
+73. Strategic outcome 2 focuses on resilience, is aligned with WFP Strategic Result 4 and SDG target 2.4 and contributes to the achievement of SDGs 1, 3, 5, 9 and 10.

-- 73. This outcome will be achieved through six outputs: - Targeted communities in food-insecure areas, including young people and communities hosting refugees, benefit from enhanced organization enabling them to determine, create and utilize productive assets and improved access to innovative risk management and financing tools for increased, diversified and sustainable food production systems. - Food-insecure beneficiaries in targeted communities, including communities hosting refugees, receive conditional in-kind or cash-based transfers to address immediate food consumption gaps. - Targeted beneficiaries receive a comprehensive package of nutrition interventions including SBCC activities to improve knowledge and practices related to nutrition, linkages to social protection schemes and essential health and nutrition services, including provision of micronutrient powders to improve their nutrition status. - Smallholder producers and small-scale traders and processors are supported to access public- and private-sector commodity markets and financial and agricultural input services, including local fortification and technologies for reducing post-harvest losses. - Smallholder producers and small-scale traders and processors benefit from an improved and inclusive business environment achieved through evidence-based policies, advocacy and partnerships, enabling them to increase and diversify the production and sale of better quality food. - Commercial supply chain actors in targeted areas receive technical support for improving the efficiency of food markets and supply chains, including reducing food waste, to facilitate access to affordable, better quality and safe foods in markets.
+- 74. This outcome will be achieved through six outputs: - Targeted communities in food-insecure areas, including young people and communities hosting refugees, benefit from enhanced organization enabling them to determine, create and utilize productive assets and improved access to innovative risk management and financing tools for increased, diversified and sustainable food production systems.

+- ➤ Food-insecure beneficiaries in targeted communities, including communities hosting refugees, receive conditional in-kind or cash-based transfers to address immediate food consumption gaps. - Targeted beneficiaries receive a comprehensive package of nutrition interventions including SBCC activities to improve knowledge and practices related to nutrition, linkages to social protection schemes and essential health and nutrition services, including provision of micronutrient powders to improve their nutrition status. - Smallholder producers and small-scale traders and processors are supported to access public- and private-sector commodity markets and financial and agricultural input services, including local fortification and technologies for reducing post-harvest losses. - Smallholder producers and small-scale traders and processors benefit from an improved and inclusive business environment achieved through evidence-based policies, advocacy and partnerships, enabling them to increase and diversify the production and sale of better quality food. - Commercial supply chain actors in targeted areas receive technical support for improving the efficiency of food markets and supply chains, including reducing food waste, to facilitate access to affordable, better quality and safe foods in markets.